Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/5 Usage Rights and Licences/02_Publication-and-Reuse-of-Research-Outputs-within-a-Multi-Layered-Rules-Framework.md

 - The multi-layered framework (IPR, national rules, open licences)
 - The societal significance of ensuring FAIR publication
 - Main rules affecting the licensing of research outputs, including national copyright laws, internal rules and policies at the level of the organisation
-- Considerations for licence compatibility in Open Licensing (instructor could go over licensing issues in a brief/introductory way, and refer to Resource 9 for more detailed course on licensing)
+- Considerations for licence compatibility in Open Licensing (instructor could go over licensing issues in a brief/introductory way, and refer to Resource&nbsp;9 for more detailed course on licensing)
 - When Open Access is mandatory: Discussing the example of Horizon projects
 - The limits of openness: when to consider opting out from Text and Data Mining under the Copyright and Digital Single Market (CDSM) Directive